MicrosoftDocs/entra-docs/docs/identity-platform/DRAFT-custom-extension-tokenissuancestart-setup.md

 ## Create an HTTP trigger function

 After the Azure Function app is created, create an HTTP trigger function.
 The HTTP trigger lets you invoke a function with an HTTP request.
-This HTTP trigger will be referenced and called by your Microsoft Entra custom authentication extension.
+This HTTP trigger is referenced by your Microsoft Entra custom authentication extension.

 1. Within the **Overview** page of your function app, select the **Functions** pane and select **Create function** under **Create in Azure portal**.
 1. In the **Create Function** window, leave the **Development environment** property as **Develop in portal**.
 Under **Template**, select **HTTP trigger**.